BalajiG2000/Classification-Driving_test_result_prediction/README.md

 # Classification-Driving_test_result_prediction

 The dataset used for this task is "DMV driving test results dataset".
-Based on the pass/fail prediction a Driving License will be awarded for the applicants.
+Based on the pass/fail prediction ,a Driving License will be awarded for the applicants.

 I implemented all the machinery, including gradient descent, cost function, and logistic regression, of the various learning algorithms to have a deeper understanding of the fundamentals.